visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 .. figure:: images/XRay_Query_spectra_intensities_front.png

-   A render of the spatial energy reduced mesh intensities, viewing our typical half cylinder example from the side.
+   A render of the intensities spectra curve.
+The X dimension represents energy and the Y dimension represents intensities.

 To render this, see :ref:`Visualizing_the_1D_Spectra_Curves`.